 - Magnetic stripe card writer (mine)

-- Magnetic stripe card reader that emulates keyboard input (mine so you can avoid it, I’ve ordered another one and will update this post if it works reasonably well)
+- Magnetic stripe card reader that emulates keyboard input (mine, the first one I had so you can avoid that one because of the issues)

 - Spotify Premium account (protip if you have kids: use a family account and set up individual accounts for devices so you don’t run into playback limitations and you keep your recommendations somewhat more sane, I name them things like Alexa so if you ever see a reference to an Alexa Sandí associated with me please know that is not my actual child and somebody has sold or stolen my data)

 - A computer that can flash SD cards, run the card writer driver and software (I’m on a 12″ MacBook), and if you want to use my templates, access Adobe Illustrator

 - USB keyboard and HDMI monitor for initial setup (I used my Magic Keyboard with a cable and a TV)

 - Whatever you need to print 2×3″ labels (I had them printed onto adhesive sheets at Office Depot and cut them to size myself)

 - Set up Pi MusicBox.
 I found their documentation to be perfectly adequate, just note that when setting up Spotify you have to authorize and generate tokens that are copied into the config file.